ann-xvii/filmography/README.md

 PERFORMANCE CONSIDERATIONS
 To reduce the reponse time to <200ms, first I would create an additional table updated periodically for the aggregate metrics by talent:  cumulative revenue, average rating across filmography.
 I also typically like to have smaller view functions and move logic to a service layer for more straightforward testing.
-Additionally, not currently using caching; designing a sound caching strategy would also be useful
+Additionally, not currently using caching; designing a sound caching strategy would be useful.

+Update: Created a table `avg_rating` with columns `film_id` and `rating`, which has improved the response time.
+In a real world scenario, would recompute periodically and update the table with new ratings.